-The total remuneration paid to key management personnel of the Company was \$ 457,641 (2017: \$ 401,364).
+The total remuneration paid to key management personnel of the Company was \$487,804 (2018: \$457,641).
 Directors are not entitled to and did not receive benefits during the year other than:

-- A \$400 per annum honorarium each, paid in arrears, to contribute towards the incidentals and out of pocket expenses. - Accommodation, meals and travel reimbursements relating to duties as directors. - A \$15,000 per annum (including superannuation) Chairperson's fee is paid by the Company.
+- A \$400 per annum honorarium each, paid in arrears, to contribute towards the incidentals and out of pocket expenses. - Accommodation, meals and travel reimbursements relating to duties as directors. - A total of \$30,686 was paid to the Chairperson for strategic advice and support, particularly in relation to the CEO renewal strategy